Loganhl/1600-Final/escape.md

 ---

 ### <ins>Code with Input Validation</ins><br>
-To add input validation to our code, we can simply create a system of filtering through the user input and removing common characters or words used to perform SQL injection.
-Below I have created a simple function that ensures that the users input only contains uppercase, lowercase, and numeric characters.
+To add input escaping into our code, we want to filter through the user input and change injection characters such as ' or " to be replaced with double of their initial value.
 I have also included parameterization, which we learned in the previous guide!

 	user_input = "Decorations'; DROP TABLE Products; --"

-	def validate_input(user_input):
+	def escape_input(user_input):
-		if user_input.isalnum():
-			return True
-		else:
-			return False
+		return user_input.replace("'", "''")

-	if validate_input(user_input):
+	user_input = escape_input(user_input)
 	query = "SELECT ProductName, ProductDesc, Price FROM Products WHERE ItemName = ?" cursor.execute(query, (user_input,))
-	else:
-		print("Error: Invalid input!")

 ---